ADerycke/Better_Plot/README.md

 ## Normal law and KDE (basic distribution) :
 no need of the "Graphics list", just select the data you want to analyse and clik on the proper button

+## weigth mean plot and calculation :
+no need of the "Graphics list", just select two column (column 1 : data, column two : error) you want to analyse and clik on the proper button

 ## X - Histogram (automatic generation) :
 use only the X axe to determine the data to plot